 Consider these different combinations of flavors piled on a bed of greens:

-- steak, fajita veggies, jack cheese, and a lime-honey dressing
+- steak, fajita veggies, jack cheese, and a lime-cilantro dressing

 - grilled chicken, croutons, parmesan cheese, and Caesar dressing